filecoin-project/lotus-docs/content/en/kb/split-markets/index.md

 #### Step 1.
 Create a seed config.toml for the markets service

 To initialize the markets service we need to create a seed `config.toml` for the markets node.
-Note: It is a temporary file and only used for initialize the market node, full configuration file will be loaded automatically upon initialization **without** overiding the sections set in this step.
+Note: It is a temporary file and only used for initialize the market node, full configuration file will be loaded automatically upon initialization **without** overriding the sections set in this step.

 First create a `config.toml` file in a location of your choice(your market node needs to have access to read it), in this tutorial we will place it in the `/tmp` directory on your market machine as it is a temporary file)